Analysing and visualising bike-sharing demand with outliers

-\paragraph{Data cleansing} If the first use of a terminal in the data set was not January 1\textsuperscript{st} 2017, we check historical data from 2016 for any usage to determine if the terminal was open.
-If there are no earlier bookings, we consider the terminal as newly opened from the time of its first recorded trip.
+If the first use of a station in the data set was not January 1\textsuperscript{st} 2017, we check historical data from 2016 for any usage to determine if the station was open.
+If there are no earlier bookings, we consider the station as newly opened from the time of its first recorded trip.
 Capital Bikeshare pre-process the data to remove trips that are made by staff for system maintenance and any trips with a journey time of less than 60 seconds (as these may be false starts).